vincentyfront/vincentyfront.github.io/_pages/other-experience.md

     <span class="exp_text">Crew Member<br />
     <em>August 2023 – Present</em>
     <ul class="exp_ul">
-            <li>Stocked shelves, operated the cash register, and bagged groceries in a fun and efficient manner</li>
+            <li>Work on multiple teams and tasks in a fun and efficient manner to accomplish goals and make customers feel at home</li>
-            <li>Created an excellent customer experience through being knowledgeable and providing a welcoming attitude of care and friendliness</li>
+            <li>Create an excellent customer experience by being knowledgeable and providing an attitude of care and friendliness</li>
-            <li>Worked on multiple teams and tasks to accomplish goals</li>
         </ul>
     </span>
 </p>